-Setting, changing, or deleting an administrator password
+Setting, changing, and deleting a password

-To set or change an administrator password, do the following:
+To set, change, or delete a password, do the following:

-- Note: A password can be any combination of up to eight characters (A- Z, a-z, and 0-9). - 1.
-Start the CMOS Setup Utility program (see "Starting the CMOS Setup Utility program" on page 25). - From the CMOS Setup Utility program menu, select Set Administrator Password and press Enter. - 3.
-The password dialog box will be displayed.
-Type the new password, and press Enter.
+Note: A password can be any combination of up to 12 characters (A- Z, a-z, and 0-9).

+- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 27). - 2.
+From the Setup Utility program menu, select Security. - 3.
+Select Set Passwords.
+Read the information displayed on the right side of the screen.